1EdTech GLC Learning Information Services v2.0 Learning Systems: Profiles Overview

 The first document to read is the Learning Information Services Specification Best Practices and Implementation Guide.
 This document provides concrete examples and practical advice for developing real-world implementations.
 Next, review the Overview documents for both the specification and the conformance profile.
 Together, these three documents will provide most of what implementers will need in order to begin planning their work.
 From there, they should review the Learning Information Services v2.0 Profiles document together with the Learning Information Services Specification document as they plan to implement specific services.
 The various information model documents should mainly be considered reference documents are need not be read in detail before beginning implementation.

-IMS Global Learning Consortium, Inc. (“IMS GLC”) is publishing the information contained in this document (“Specification”) for purposes of scientific, experimental, and scholarly collaboration only.
+1EdTech Consortium, Inc. (“1EdTech GLC”) is publishing the information contained in this document (“Specification”) for purposes of scientific, experimental, and scholarly collaboration only.

 This material is provided on an “As Is” and “As Available” basis.